Milky Glazed Nails: 12 Sheer & Pearl Ideas for 2026

 Are milky nails the same as glazed nails?

 Not exactly.
-Milky nails refer to the base color.
-Glazed nails refer to the shiny finish.
-The most popular look combines both: a milky base with a glazed or chrome topcoat.
+Milky nails refer to the base color, while glazed nails refer to the shiny finish.
+The two can be combined by applying a glazed or chrome topcoat over a milky base.